benwzj/benwzj.github.io/_posts/2023-10-12-react-overview.md

 - State behaves more like a snapshot.
 Setting it does not change the state variable you already have, but instead triggers a re-render.
 - React will ignore your update if the next state is equal to the previous state, as determined by an Object.is comparison.
 - In Strict Mode, React will call some of your functions twice instead of once.

-## React frameworks
-If you want to build a new app or a new website fully with React, use frameworks.

-### Why Frameworks
-If you just want to run React, then what you need just grab react and react-dom from npm.
-But as a Web App, it still need routing, data fetching, and generating HTML for good performance.
-Frameworks provide features that most apps and sites eventually need, including routing, data fetching, and generating HTML.

-- **Next.js** is a full-stack React framework
-- **Remix** is a full-stack React framework with nested routing
-- **Gatsby** is a React framework for fast CMS-backed websites
-- **Expo** (for native apps) is a React framework that lets you create universal Android, iOS, and web apps with truly native UIs.

 ## Component life cycle
 Every React component goes through the same lifecycle: